Skip to content Close

 So, what’s the issue with having a legacy device that tries to connect to a newer WiFi standard?
 Legacy devices may not be able to reach the speeds advertised with your WiFi or not connect at all.

-CL Tel Customer Service Supervisor Hillary Bartell recalled a story of new parents having issues connecting their baby monitoring system to their WiFi network.
+CLtel Customer Service Supervisor Hillary Bartell recalled a story of new parents having issues connecting their baby monitoring system to their WiFi network.

-A baby monitor’s importance can’t go understated, so it’s understood that Hillary knew it would be a relief if she could solve this CL Tel customer’s problem.
+A baby monitor’s importance can’t go understated, so it’s understood that Hillary knew it would be a relief if she could solve this CLtel customer’s problem.

 Before speaking with Hillary, the customer had spent 30 to 60 minutes resetting, configuring, and more with the product’s help desk.
 Within minutes, Hillary confirmed that the problem wasn’t a faulty device or Fiber Internet connection.